sachdevakaran/RN-assignment/README.md

     c.
 AWS_ACCOUNT_ID

 Please fill in this information and the secrets will remain encrypted throughout the pipeline.
-No one could actually see these secrets.
+No one could actually see these secrets.Please check the pipeline for more information as it is using the Envrionment Variables to fetch these secrets dynamically.

 4. Once done, Please Click Actions, which is just beside the "Pull Requests" button.
 Once you click "Actions" you will see two workflows on the left hand side.